-Foster carers are people who make things better; they go ‘the extra mile’, and for children who don’t expect much of anything, or anyone, they are very aware of this.
-However, as much as children might not show it, they appreciate kindness but sadly don’t know how to accept it, and on the surface, they appear to reject it.
+Foster carers are people who make things better; they go ‘the extra mile, and for children who don’t expect much of anything, or anyone, they are very aware of this.
+However, as much as children might not show it, they appreciate kindness but sadly don’t know how to accept it, and on the surface, they reject it.

-Foster carers know from experience that negative children’s behaviour is not personal; it’s a response from a trigger that children need to heal.
+Foster carers know from experience that negative children’s behaviour is not personal; it’s a response to a trigger that children need to heal.
 Subsequently, once the healing begins, children will flourish.

 Subsequently, strong relationships begin.
 These relationships become the framework of care you have, and more importantly, the framework that children have; thus, the children are as much a part of the fostering family as you and your family are.

 The support you receive from Not for Profits is Outstanding.
 Every person in the Charities dedicates themselves to giving their foster carers the vital support they need to support children and throughout their fostering career.